bkirman/RandomLeaderSquadron/README.md

 In these games, there is an optional rule to select squadrons at random, and this is my favoured way to play.
 But it takes a long time to prepare, and later Leader games have hundreds of pilots, which make it very complicated.

-There are a few examples of this kind of tool, such as [FragDaddy's DVG Leader Games squad randomizer](https://boardgamegeek.com/filepage/226394/dvg-leader-games-squad-randomizer)
+There are a few examples of this kind of tool, such as [FragDaddy's DVG Leader Games squad randomizer](https://boardgamegeek.com/filepage/226394/dvg-leader-games-squad-randomizer) and [Blue Maxima's Warfighter randomiser](https://bluemaxima.org/warfighter/).

 However I wanted to make a version of this tool that was:
 - Web based
 - Allows 'nudging' criteria and final selection (balance squad, eliminate specific aircraft)
 - Focussed on year instead of campaigns (to support custom campaigns)

+Built on:
+- Vanilla JS, HTML and CSS
-Uses the Orbitron font (OFL)
+- Uses the Orbitron font (OFL)
+- Adjectives courtesy of <a href="https://github.com/baliw">Daniel Walton</a>
+- Animal names adapted from <a href="https://gist.github.com/borlaym/585e2e09dd6abd9b0d0a">Marton Borlay</a>

 ## Potential future features (not immediately planned)
 - Support for more Leader games (even non-Air leader, where it makes sense)